akawashiro/straceprof/straceprof-js/README.md

 ### Generating Strace Logs

-To generate a strace log file for use with straceprof-js, run the following command:
+To generate a strace log file for use with straceprof, run the following command:

 ```bash
 strace \